crh07/R_projects/R_Markdown/README.md

     test <- mtcars

-For the sake of demonstration, let's say we want to produce a very simple report for each engine type, filtering on # of cylinders
+For the sake of demonstration, let's say we want to produce a very simple report for each engine type, filtering on number of cylinders

-First, examine the distribution of our dataset:
+First, examine the distribution of this variable:

      unique(test$cyl)

 Put the paramter you want to loop over into a list

      cylinders <- sort(unique(test$cyl))

 Set up a call to render R markdown while looping through these cylinder "types" The .Rmd is a markdown file; we will create it next; for now, insert the path/file name you intend to use,